jeroenterheerdt/neato-serial/README.md

 ## Usage
 Two modes are available:
 - interactive console mode: `neatoserial.py`
-- mqtt mode: `neatoserialmqtt.py`, built for integration with (https://www.home-assistant.io/components/vacuum.mqtt/)[Home Assistant via MQTT Vacuum component].
+- mqtt mode: `neatoserialmqtt.py`, for integration in MQTT scenario.
+Built for integration with [Home Assistant via MQTT Vacuum component](https://www.home-assistant.io/components/vacuum.mqtt/) but should be usable elsewhere as well.